Amansaxena001/Node-Microservice-/README.md

 ##### /token

 This is a POST request the passes the username  and on success it returns a **json web token (jwt)** that grants permissions for other requested endpoints or which can be used to validate future requests.
+-Pass the username in the body as JSON and token for specified user will be generated.

 ##### /image (Protected Endpoints)